payu-india/CMS-Chatbot/reference/Chargeback/regenerate-token-api-chargeback.md

 metadata:
   robots: index
 ---
-The **Regenerate Token** API for Chargeback allows users to regenerate authentication tokens with a specified expiration date.
+The **Regenerate Token** API for Chargeback allows you to regenerate authentication tokens with a specified expiration date.
 This endpoint is part of the Optimus platform and provides a secure way to refresh API tokens while maintaining authentication integrity.

 **Environment**